Advertisement

 “The Cheaper Home Battery Program will usher in one of the biggest changes in the energy sector since the introduction of solar,” says John Grimes, Chief Executive of Smart Energy Council.

-“Until now many households have been priced out of buying a home battery, but we expect this rebate will mean 100,000 people will now get one.
-This will in turn bring down the cost of batteries for everyone,” explains Grimes.
+“Until now, many households have been priced out of buying a home battery, but we expect this rebate will mean 100,000 people will now get one.
+This will, in turn, bring down the cost of batteries for everyone,” Grimes explained when the program was launched.
+“Batteries will help people regain control of their power bill, stabilise the grid, and allow the exit of coal and gas to continue.”

 How much are solar batteries?

-The price of a solar battery can vary but Grimes says that households can generally expect to pay between $5000 and $10,0000—before the rebate.
+The price of a solar battery can vary, but Grimes says that households can generally expect to pay between $5000 and $10,0000—before the rebate.

 “There are around a dozen 5-7kWh batteries for sale in Australia now, ranging in price from between $5000 to $10,000.
 That’s before the 30 percent rebate from the federal government, or other state or territory subsidies,” Grimes explains.

-It’s also good to know that solar batteries typically come with a ten year warranty.
+It’s also good to know that solar batteries typically come with a ten-year warranty.

 What size home battery do I need?